 Who will process?

-The personal information provided in the Early Learning and Childcare Application Form (the “Personal Information”) will be processed by East Dunbartonshire Council 12 Strathkelvin Place, Kirkintilloch, G66 1TJ (the “Council”).
+The personal information provided in the Children in Entertainment Licence Application Form and any personal information we collect about the applicant for this licence and the child about whom the License relates (the “Personal Information”) will be processed by East Dunbartonshire Council 12 Strathkelvin Place, Kirkintilloch, G66 1TJ.

 You can contact the Council on:

 The Personal Information will be used to assess and determine if a Children in Entertainment Licence is (1) required under the individual circumstances of the application; and (2) to be granted.
 If a licence is required and all relevant information has been provided, the Personal Information will be used to assess the application and then determine whether to issue the licence.

 Who will have access to the Personal Information?